senorfelipe/philippbarthdotme/src/posts/post-2.md

+---
-# My Second Post
+title: My Second Post
+---

+# {{ title }}

 This is my second post.
-I hope you like it.
+I hope you like it...